 TENK guidelines state that a research plan must be submitted to ethical review if any of the following apply:

-- The study involves an intervention in the physical integrity of subjects.
+- Research involves intervening in the physical integrity of research participants

-You may also request a review from the research ethics committee if it is required by your subject, financier, cooperation partner or the scientific journal where your results are to be published.
+You may also request a review from the ethics committee if it is required by your research participant, funding body, collaborator or the scientific journal where your results are to be published.
+For projects, the ethical review is typically carried out immediately after the positive funding decision.

 - Researcher Tanja Joona, Arctic Centre (deputy member: Senior Scientist Minna Turunen)